Junior Service Experience FAQs

 What is the timeline for this experience?

 Juniors can begin completing hours for this experience after the last day of their sophomore year.
 For the Class of 2021 that means June 6, 2019.
-All hours and the reflection project are due by the end of the Third Marking Period next year.
+All hours and the reflection project are due on March 12, 2020.

 What sort of service work is allowed?